 Hotels in Carson City

-For a cool location in an historic hotel, the St Charles Hotel is located above the Fox Brewpub and is actually nicely renovated and on AirBNB.
+For a cool location in an historic hotel, the St Charles Hotel is located above the Fox Brewpub and is actually nicely renovated and on AirBNB and other rental platforms.
 I love this spot because there are lots of restaurants and good coffee within a block or two, and the Fox Brewpub downstairs has wonderful beer and a large patio with a firepit.
 Check out the room options and availability!

 Top Pick at Incline Village